-ACESSIBILITY STANDARDS - 10% of Dwellings Cat 2 £1-£2sqm 4% OF Dwellings Cat 3 £4sqm
+ACESSIBILITY STANDARDS - 20% of Dwellings Cat 2 £3sqm

-The appraisals test the impact of requiring 10% of homes to be built to Category 2 standard for accessibility.
-This is estimated to add £11sqm for housing and £16sqm for apartments over National Housing Standards equivalent build cost allowance.
-Assuming 10% of dwellings will meet these standards an overall additional cost allowance of £1sqm has been made for housing and £2 for apartments.
-The appraisals also test the impact of 4% of dwellings being built to Category 3 Wheelchair Accessible standards.
-This is estimated to add £96sqm for housing and £94sqm for apartments over National Housing Standards equivalent build cost allowance
+The appraisals test the impact of requiring 20% of homes (sites over 50 dwellings) to be built to Category 2 standard for accessibility.
+This is estimated to add £12sqm over National Housing Standards equivalent build cost allowance.
+Assuming 20% of dwellings will meet these standards an overall additional cost allowance of £3sqm has been made.